Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 You may experience a slow internet connection

-One of the most stressful sides of work from home setup is dealing with poor internet connections at times.
+One of the most stressful aspects of working from home is dealing with poor internet connections at times.
 Offices have designated IT teams to make sure that all the technological aspects, including the internet, landline, and other communication lines, are working properly.
 But because you are working from home, you need to be your own tech person.

 You may feel isolated while working from home

-The feeling of disconnection from work or colleagues is common to remote employees.
+The feeling of disconnection from work or colleagues is common among remote employees.
 This is due to less communication or physical presence in the office.
 Having no one to talk to while working can be lonely and may affect your morale.
-Regular online team huddles or informal catch-ups can help you keep connected and involved in your job.
+Regular online team huddles or informal catch-ups can help you stay connected and involved in your job.